keycube/bbk3/README.md

 # 3D Model

 The 3D models were made with Fusion 360.
 The models have been tested with a resin printer but are intended for an FDM printer.
+(The colors are present to facilitate the 3D preview, you are free to choose when printing.)

 ![Logo](https://github.com/keycube/bbk3/blob/main/Model_3D_BBK3_1.png)